Process for Listing Threatened Species onto the Tasmanian Threatened Species Protection Act 1995

 - A notice of the preliminary recommendation is placed in Tasmanian newspapers (Mercury, Examiner, Advocate) and the Government Gazette inviting interested parties to submit written comment within 30 days of the notice.
 Any additional scientific information received during the period of formal comment may also be taken into account.

-- Based on the recommendation of the Scientific Advisory Committee, the Minister for Environment, Parks and Heritage makes a final decision and advertises this decision in Tasmanian newspapers and the Government Gazette along with the intention to make an Order under the Act to list, delist or change the status of the species.
+- Based on the recommendation of the Scientific Advisory Committee, the Minister for Environment and Parks makes a final decision and advertises this decision in Tasmanian newspapers and the Government Gazette along with the intention to make an Order under the Act to list, delist or change the status of the species.